-The City of Buda Wastewater Treatment Plant is currently contracted out to G.B.R.A. for operation and maintenance.
-The current capacity of the plant is 1.5 million gallons per day and is an activated sludge plant with effluent chlorination.
-It utilizes aerobic sludge digestion with a dewatering press and is disposed of by hauling to a landfill.
-The Plant discharges into the Plum Creek water shed.
+The City of Buda Wastewater Treatment Plant has a current capacity of 1.75 million gallons per day and discharges into the Plum Creek watershed.
+Construction to double the plant's capacity to 3.5 million gallons per day will commence in 2019.
+The operation and maintenance of the plant is currently contracted out to the Guadalupe Blanco River Authority (GBRA).
+The wastewater treatment plant is an activated sludge plant with effluent chlorination.
+It utilizes aerobic sludge digestion with a dewatering press and the remaining solids are disposed of by hauling to a landfill.

 Remember to be Cautious

 Remember to be cautious about what you put down the drain or into toilets.
-Household items such as rags can travel down the mains to a lift station and cause severe damage to the pumps.
+Household items such as rags and wipes can travel down the mains to a lift station and cause severe damage to the pumps.
 Grease hardens as it cools when poured down a drain, even when mixed with hot water.
 The grease separates out and settles in plumbing systems and sewer lines.
 Pouring grease down your kitchen sink can cost the city thousands of dollars per year to maintain the wastewater system.
-It is very important that all fats, oils, etc., are poured into a container for disposal.
+It is very important that all fats, oils, greases (FOG) are poured into a container for disposal.
+FOG Brochure

 Down the Drain Don’ts